To the celiac, gluten-sensitives and gluten-intolerants of the world...it's time to enjoy donuts again.

 No gluten, dairy, nuts, or worry.

-A separate line from our traditional donuts, KGF products are made in our newly dedicated gluten-free kitchen where zero gluten-filled items are made.
-That means that during prep, baking and kettle-cooking, KGF products are 100 percent free from particulates and contaminates.
+A totally separate line from our traditional donuts, KGF products are made in our newly dedicated gluten-free kitchen where zero gluten-filled items are made.
+That means that during prep, baking and kettle-cooking, KGF products are 100 percent free from those dastardly particulates and contaminates.

-At Kane's, we really are dedicated to making gluten-free donuts from the freshest local ingredients that are just as delicious, creative and crave-able as the traditional donuts we've been nationally recognized for since 1955.
-Most important, we're dedicated to their safe production, so that the growing membership of #KanesGlutenFreeNation can eat our products with total comfort, and total joy.
+We’re truly dedicated to making gluten-free donuts from the freshest local ingredients that are just as delicious, crave-able and creative as the traditional donuts we've been nationally recognized for since 1955.
+Most important, we're committed to their safe production so the growing membership of #KGFNation can eat our products with total comfort and joy.

-So to the gluten sensitives and intolerants of the world, Paul and his family hope the following FAQ will help assure that at Kane's, it really is time to eat donuts again.
+So to the gluten sensitives and intolerants of the world (and the people who love and shop for them), we hope the following FAQ will help assure that at Kane's, it really is time to eat donuts again.

 Why the expansion and dedicated gluten-free facility now?

 More and more people suffer from gluten sensitivities, intolerances and celiac disease…which means (IOHO) there are more and more mass-produced, gluten-free products on the market than ever before that taste like little more than sweet cardboard.
-Paul made it his mission for the Kane’s legacy to be known for integrity and creativity…so who better to make a glorious gluten-free donut than Kane's?
+Since our mission is for the Kane’s legacy to be known for integrity, creativity and service to all stomachs…who better to make a glorious gluten-free donut than Kane’s?

-As for dedicating an entire facility to KGF...we're catering to our #KanesGlutenFreeNation members who have extreme gluten sensitivities/celiac disease, and who couldn't tolerate eating items that made where gluten particulates (i.e., floating grains of flour) could’ve been present.
-When we opened Kane's Flagship (on Rt.
-1) in 2019, we started producing all the typical donuts there, so we had the space to separate out KGF.
+As for dedicating an entire facility to KGF…we’re catering to our #KGFNation members who have extreme gluten sensitivities/celiac disease, and who couldn’t tolerate eating items that made where gluten particulates (i.e., floating grains of flour) could’ve been present.
+When we opened Kane’s Flagship in 2019 (our location on Rt.
+1 in Saugus), we started producing all the traditional donuts there…so we had the space to separate out the KGF line.
 It was a no-brainer.

 So, to be clear...KGF products are made in their own kettle, and with dedicated utensils and clean oil, in a place where no other typical, gluten-filled items are made?